 Common use of Brokerage Transactions Clause in Contracts

 Brokerage Transactions.
-The Sub-Adviser will select broker-dealers to execute transactions for the Fund and will monitor the execution capabilities of such broker-dealers.
-The Sub-Adviser will seek to achieve best execution of orders for the Funds by selecting brokers that are able to provide "best execution" of orders for the Funds.
+The Sub-Adviser may place orders for the purchase of sale of portfolio securities for the Value Fund directly with the issuers of the securities or with any broker or dealer.
+The Sub-Adviser may open and maintain brokerage accounts of all types on behalf of and in the name of the Value Fund.
+The Sub-Adviser will select broker-dealers to execute transactions for the Value Fund and will monitor the execution capabilities of such broker-dealers.
+The Sub-Adviser will seek to achieve best execution of orders for the Value Fund by selecting brokers that are able to provide "best execution" of orders for the Value Fund.
 "Best execution" shall mean prompt and reliable execution at the most favorable securities price, taking into account the other provisions hereinafter set forth.
-Whenever the Sub-Adviser places orders, or directs the placement of orders, for the purchase or sale of portfolio securities on behalf of each Fund, in selecting brokers or dealers to execute such orders, the Sub-Adviser is expressly authorized to consider the fact that a broker or dealer has furnished statistical, research or other information or services that may enhance the Sub-Adviser's research and portfolio management capability generally.
-It is further understood in accordance with Section 28(e) of the Securities Exchange Act of 1934, as amended ("1934 Act"), that the Sub-Adviser may use a broker whose commissions on transactions may exceed the commissions that another broker would have charged for effecting the transaction, provided that the Sub-Adviser determines in good faith that the amount of commission charged was reasonable in relation to the value of brokerage and/or research services (as defined in Section 28(e)) provided by such broker viewed in terms the Sub-Adviser's responsibilities to each Fund or the Sub-Advisers overall responsibilities to the its discretionary accounts.
-Neither the Sub-Adviser nor any parent, subsidiary or related firm shall act as a securities broker with respect to any purchases or sales of securities that may be made on behalf of each Fund, unless such transactions are in compliance with the 1940 Act and any other applicable rules and regulations.
+Whenever the Sub-Adviser places orders, or directs the placement of orders, for the purchase or sale of portfolio securities on behalf of the Value Fund, in selecting brokers or dealers to execute such orders, the Sub-Adviser is expressly authorized to consider the fact that a broker or dealer has furnished statistical, research or other information or services that may enhance the Sub-Adviser's research and portfolio management capability generally.
+It is further understood in accordance with Section 28(e) of the Securities Exchange Act of 1934, as amended ("1934 Act"), that the Sub-Adviser may use a broker whose commissions on transactions may exceed the commissions that another broker would have charged for effecting the transaction, provided that the Sub-Adviser determines in good faith that the amount of commission charged was reasonable in relation to the value of brokerage and/or research services (as defined in Section 28(e)) provided by such broker viewed in terms the Sub-Adviser's responsibilities to the Value Fund or the Sub-Advisers overall responsibilities to the its discretionary accounts.
+In accordance with Section 11(a) of the 1934 Act and Rule 11a2-2(T) thereunder and subject to any other applicable laws and regulations, the Sub-Adviser and its affiliates are authorized to effect portfolio transactions for the Value Fund and to retain brokerage commissions on such transactions.
+Neither the Sub-Adviser nor any parent, subsidiary or related firm shall act as a securities broker with respect to any purchases or sales of securities that may be made on behalf of the Value Fund, unless such transactions are in compliance with the 1940 Act and any other applicable rules and regulations.
 Unless otherwise directed by the Trust in writing, the Sub-Adviser may utilize the service of whatever securities brokerage firm or firms it deems appropriate to the extent that such firms are competitive with respect to price of services and execution.
-5.

 Appears in 2 contracts

-Samples: Investment Sub Advisory Agreement (E Trade Funds), Sub Advisory Agreement (E Trade Funds)
+Sources: Investment Sub Advisory Agreement (E Trade Funds), Investment Sub Advisory Agreement (E Trade Funds)

 Appears in 2 contracts